 - Best laptop bags: carry your laptop in style

 - Dell XPS 15 2-in-1 review: a thin, powerful hybrid with genuine gaming chops

-Buying advice: how to choose the best 2-in-1 laptop for you
+How to choose the best 2-in-1 laptop for your needs

 Convertibles, hybrids, 2-in-1s, call them what you like – these are essentially tablets that convert into laptops using keyboard attachments, and they occupy the middle ground between the two.

 Fully-fledged laptops with detachable screens are less common, but we've included them too.
 You also get laptops that don't have detachable screens but which fold right over to become sort of makeshift tablets.